-|Disabled object||If checked, then the edited object won't be included (including its subobjects) into the running application.
+|Disable object at the start up||If checked, then the edited object will not be included (including its subobjects) into the running application.

 Macro expression can be used for input (it is evaluated after starting the application).
 Caution!
-This property affects other objects in the runtime mode (these may refer to this conditionally disabled object).
-Therefore it is evaluated on launch before others and also the Macro expression $.par cannot be used.
+This property affects other objects in runtime (these may refer to this conditionally disabled object).
+Therefore it is evaluated on launch before others and also the Macro expression $.par can be used.
 It is preferable to use for example Macro expression $.cfgfile and this way use the configuration file to define which object will really be launched in the application.

 |Object name||Name (identifier) of the Pma object.
-It is used for returning a reference to this object by the PmaObject.Pm method.
+It is used for obtaining a reference to this object by the PmaObject.Pm method.

-|Object type||Type of the object.
-See ClassName property.|
+|Object type||Type of the object.|

 |The time of last editing||The saved time of last editing of the object.
 The value is set automatically to a current time when saving the edited Pma object.
 On the contrary, saving multiple objects simultaneously (the whole branch) will not cause the modification of this time in saved objects.

-This stored edit time can also be used for "Find object by edit time" operation, in object local menu.
+This stored edit time can also be used for "Find object by edit time ..." operation in object local menu.

 |Object path||The object name including the full path in the tree of Pma objects.
 This text can be inserted as a first argument of the PmaObject.Pm method.
-See GetPathName property.|
+See GetPathName method.|

-|Object size and license||Displays a window with Pma object extended information.
-The number of variables, number of panels and licenses used in selected object and its subobjects.
+|Object size and licence||Displays a window with Pma object extended information.
+The number of variables, number of panels and licences used in selected object and its subobjects.
 The number of variables is used to define application size.

 |Object scripting language||Setting of the scripting language of selected Pma object.

 0 - vbscript

-|Member of logical groups||The list of the identifiers of the logical groups (the comma ',' is the separator), the object belongs into (it is a group member), see Logical groups.
-The logical group selection can be done in the Member of logical groups window.|
+|Member of logical groups||The list of the logical groups identifiers (the comma ',' is the separator), the object belongs into (it is a group member), see the "Logical groups" configuration window.

 |Object accessible via variable||Creation of the global variable (read only) with the reference to this object (in scripts, it is possible to refer to the object through this global variable).
 This configurator is considered obsolete and therefore it is hidden in new apps and in apps that did not use it.